 Be aware, that the boat journey can be really chopping.
-Waves will come over the top, spraying anyone sat outside, so make sure to take a rain cover for your camera gear if you choose to sit outside.
-I personally use OP/Tech Rainsleeves, but there’s a huge selection of rain covers available.
+Waves will come over the top, spraying anyone sat outside with sea water.
+Make sure to take a rain cover for your camera gear and a coat if you choose to sit outside.
+I personally use OP/Tech Rainsleeves, but there's a huge selection of rain covers available.

-If you experience seasickness or are concerned you might then I recommend speaking a pharmacist to see what anti-seasickness option is best for you.
+If you experience seasickness I recommend speaking a pharmacist to see what anti-seasickness option is best for you.
 Some people like to wear a seasickness band or take anti-seasickness pills.
 But I always recommend confirming with a pharmacist that the pills are a safe option for yourself.

 You can also try focusing on a steady point, that is in the distance on the horizon.
 Just sit, trying to relax while focusing on this point and you should be able to feel some relief.

 There is a toilet on the boat, but this cannot be used when docked.
 Using the toilet while the boat is moving, is quite an experience and relies on having good sea legs.
+The toilet has a step into it, and is not at all accessible so disabled people with limited mobility might struggle.
 Make sure you use the toilet before you head off, to minimise the risk of needing it while on the boat.
 If departing from Tobermory, there are toilets (including an accessible one) in the harbour (there is a 20p charge), and there are toilets (including 1 accessible toilet) at Ulva Ferry.
 There are no toilets on Lunga or Staffa, so if you really do need to go, either hope you can hold it or you can test out your sea legs.

 Does Lunga have wheelchair access?